This page helps you to get started quickly with unitils. Code and configuration are explained using simple examples.

 Using the @JpaEntityManagerFactory annotation, we configure the JPA persistence unit which is used in the test.
 The name of the persistence unit must be indicated using the persistenceUnit attribute.
 The config file attribute is optional.
 If omitted, the JPA default META-INF/persistence.xml is loaded.

-Unitils injects the EntityManagerFactory and EntityManager into fields / setters annotated with the standard JPA @PersistenceUnit and @PersistenceContext annotations, respectively.
+Unitils injects the EntityManagerFactory and EntityManager into fields / setters annotated with the standard JPA @PersistenceUnit and @PersistenceContext annotations.

 Important note: You should not obtain your EntityManager by invoking entityManagerFactory.createEntityManager()!
 An EntityManger obtained this way won't participate in the test's transaction!
 If you need to obtain an EntityManager programatically, use JpaUnitils.getEntityManager().